Controlling Your BGP Routes with Communities (AS63018)

 Default Behavior (no community tagged)

-Important: Use only one community per prefix.
-Do not combine traffic engineering communities on the same prefix.
+Important: Use only one traffic engineering community per prefix.
+Do not combine these communities on the same prefix.
 If multiple communities are tagged, the first matching policy takes effect and the others are ignored, which can produce unexpected results.

 Community Description